LilkoPetkov/NBA-Player-API/readme.md

  - https://nba-api-vxlu.onrender.com/post-seasons/player/$id (int) - Search for all post season stats for a given player
  - https://nba-api-vxlu.onrender.com/career-high/player/$id (int) - Search for career high

 ---

-All the requests should be GET

----

----
 **NOTE**